-It should be noted that the assessment of the existence of abuse of tax law must be done on a case-by-case basis.
-As a result, it is not possible for the tax authorities to provide an exhaustive list of safe, e.g., non-suspicious, transactions.
+The assessment of the existence of abuse of tax law must be done on a case-by-case basis.
+As a result, it is not possible for the tax authorities to provide an exhaustive list of safe, non-suspicious, transactions.

-However, the administrative circular lists some transactions that, in principle, do or do not constitute abuse of tax law according to the tax authorities.
+However, the administrative circular does list some transactions that, in principle, do or do not constitute abuse of tax law according to the tax authorities.